 - Season Snowmaking Trail Pass for Youth 11 and under $20

 Special Use Permits are needed for use on certain areas of the trail system or for specific uses.

 A Permit is required to practice in one of the Teaching Areas within the MPRB Trail System.

-A new facility is currently under construction that will offer an outdoor Winter Village area once completed.
-Learn more about the Trailhead Project.
-A Permit will be required to host a group activity in the Winter Village area.
+A Permit is required to host a group activity in the Winter Village area.